2000 Houston Astros season: Performance overview

+The Astros led the major leagues in home runs hit, slugging percentage (.477) and tied with the Cleveland Indians for the lead in on-base plus slugging (.837 OPS).
+This set the all-time NL record for most home runs hit by one team during the regular season, (Note: Surpassed the 1997 Colorado Rockies (239).) which stood until September 4, 2019, when surpassed by the Los Angeles Dodgers.
+One week after the Dodgers broke the NL home run record, the Astros' franchise record fell when George Springer connected for the team's 250th drive of the 2019 season.
+For the first time in club history, the Astros hit five grand slams each in consecutive seasons, also one under the then-club record six hit in 1989.

-Bagwell hit 47 home runs and scored 152 runs to establish Astros club records, both most recently set in 1997.
-Bagwell hit twenty-eight of the home runs at home to break the club record.{ Also leading the major leagues in runs scored, it was the highest total in a season since Lou Gehrig in 1936, and with 295 runs total from 1999–2000 established a National League two-season record.
+Jeff Bagwell hit 47 home runs and scored 152 runs to establish Astros club records, both most recently set in 1997.
+Bagwell hit twenty-eight of the home runs at home to break the club record.
+Also leading the major leagues in runs scored, Bagwell's was the highest total in a season since Lou Gehrig in 1936, and with 295 runs total from 1999–2000 established a National League two-season record.
+Bagwell led the National League in home runs hit at home (28), ranked second both in runs scored (87) and RBI (87), and third in slugging (.720).
+(Note: In the regular season, in 2000, playing in the NL, home (within Home or Away), requiring PA ≥ 502 over season/career, slugging % for this split.)

 At the time, Hidalgo had joined Bagwell as the only players in franchise history to have hit 40 home runs in a single season, and third Venezuelan-born player to reach this milestone, following Tony Armas Sr., and Andrés Galarraga.
 Hidalgo also became the fourth player in franchise history who posted a single season of at least each of 30 homers, 100 runs scored, and 100 RBI.

 Alou posted a .355 batting average, second-highest all-time in franchise history, trailing only Bagwell's .368 average in 1994.

 Outfielder Lance Berkman broke the club record for home runs by rookie with 21, overtaking Glenn Davis, who slugged 20 in 1985.
 (Note: Berkman's record was surpassed by Carlos Correa, who hit 22 in 2015.)

-Dotel, who began the season in Houston's starting rotation, shifted to the bullpen to help replace the injured Wagner.
+Dotel, who had opened the campaign in Houston's starting rotation, was shifted to the bullpen to help replace the injured Wagner.
 With these assignments, Dotel made 15 starts and converted 16 saves, which was first season by an NL hurler to accumulate 15 of both in the same season.
 This achievement had occurred twice previously in the American League (AL).

-The Astros concluded the regular season at 72–90, in fourth place in the NL Central and 23 games behind the division-champion St. Louis.
-It was the Astros' first losing season and furthest behind first place that they had finished since 1991, at 29 games behind, ending eight consecutive seasons with a record of .500 or better, and seven consecutive winning seasons.
-Both of those streaks were the longest runs in franchise history.
-Prior to 2000, Houston had also finished in first or second place in the NL Central division each year since 1994, its inaugural season, also a franchise record.
-Between 1992 and 2008, Houston's only other regular season record below .500 occurred in 2007, marking one of the most successful periods in franchise history.